Racal RA5000 "Raptor" Headset

 Pinout

 My kit included a ”yoyo cord,” also known as a bailout-cable, it is a 13 pin 38999 socket connector to AJ-107 coiled extension cable.
 This is an extremely heavy and very long coiled cable that would be extremely impractical to walk around with, it connects to a TOCNET intercom system.
-It does give us a free AJ-107 plug (it can relatively easily be disassembled and reused).
+It does give us a free AJ-107 plug that can relatively easily be disassembled and reused.

 Pinouts use the Nexus pin numbers, which are viewed from the cable entry side (i.e. the side you'd solder the wires to when assembling the plug, mirrored from looking into the connector: